The hidden obstacles in Germany: Why your solar system has to wait after installation – Image: Xpert.digital

 What can consumers do?

-The problems when commissioning solar systems are annoying, but not unsolvable.
-With forward-looking planning and clear agreements, many stumbling blocks can be avoided.
+The problems associated with commissioning solar systems are annoying, but not insurmountable.
+With forward-looking planning and clear agreements, many pitfalls can be avoided.

 Early planning